daggerok/apache-tomcat/README.md

 ## Tags

-- 9.0.2 (based on openjdk:8u151-jdk-alpine image + JCE installed)
+- 9.0.2 (based on openjdk:8u151-jdk-alpine image with JCE installed)
+- 8.5.29 (based on openjdk:8u151-jdk-alpine image with JCE installed)
-- 8.5.24 (based on openjdk:8u151-jdk-alpine image + JCE installed)
+- 8.5.24 (based on openjdk:8u151-jdk-alpine image with JCE installed)

 **Exposed ports**: